 The (Prohibition of Importation and Keeping) Order 1937 makes it an offence to keep a grey squirrel in captivity except under licence.

 The Grey Squirrels (Warfarin) Order 1973 does not allow the use of warfarin on grey squirrels for the purpose of tree protection in Scotland.

 This is not a definitive guide to the legislation and you should refer to the original legislation if you need more details.

 Captive breeding programmes are very expensive, laborious and unnecessary while we still have red squirrels spread widely across Scotland.
-Red squirrels also tend to be difficult to breed successfully in captive conditions, and captive-bred squirrels do not adapt as well to wild conditions as squirrels that were born in the wild.
+Red squirrels do not breed readily in captive conditions, and captive-bred squirrels do not adapt as well to wild conditions as squirrels that were born in the wild.

-Translocations of red squirrels for release elsewhere may sometimes be appropriate in places where forests have been restored to areas where earlier habitat destruction has caused the local extinction of red squirrels and there is no reasonable prospect of the squirrels making their own way to the new forests.
+Translocations of red squirrels may sometimes be appropriate.
+For example, in places where forests have been restored after earlier habitat destruction has caused the local extinction of red squirrels, especially when there is no reasonable prospect of the squirrels making their own way there.
 Licensing must be sought from Scottish Natural Heritage for translocation projects.

-A research project in Ireland has shown that the recovering Irish pine marten population is causing the grey squirrel to decline in range and numbers, with a complete recovery of red squirrels in areas occupied by pine martens.
+Research in Ireland has shown that the recovering Irish pine marten population is causing grey squirrels to decline in range and numbers, allowing a complete recovery of red squirrels in areas occupied by pine martens.
 A similar effect has also been found to occur in several parts of Scotland where pine martens are present.

 The relationship between pine martens and grey squirrels is not fully understood.
 While pine martens take significantly more grey squirrels than reds as prey, this is unlikely to provide the full explanation.
 It should be noted that although pine martens will also take red squirrels, they are both native Scottish species with important roles in the woodland ecosystem, and it seems the two species can thrive together in the right conditions.